-The number one mistake we making in setting goals is we make our goals TOO BIG
+The number one mistake we make in setting goals is we make our goals TOO BIG.

 If your goal is to get a 4.0, then your goal today is to attend class and do your best.
 You can repeat this goal every day, with the immediate satisfaction of succeeding or the instant motivation of failing, and know that if you succeed on enough days you will hit your long-term goal.

 This same mindset is critical to creating change in your life.
 Just say for one of your role models, you want to emulate Gary Vaynerchuk’s hustle because you’re undisciplined and don’t get enough done?